What is PAL?

 Project Activity Level (PAL) is a fire-safety decision support tool designed to help determine which mechanized activities are permitted within certain parts of the forest on any given day.
 The main emphasis of PAL is related to commercial and industrial activities within the forest such as timber harvest or larger scale construction.

-For the LPFA, we are primarily using PAL to determine how long we can run power tools for trail maintenance and our smaller scape forest projects.
-Many of the PAL definitions don’t directly apply to what we are doing and there is some gray area when defining our activities within the PAL structure.
-When in doubt, either contact the LPFA Executive Director or the Forest Service staff in charge of your project and when in doubt, always err on the side of caution and go with the stricter PAL definition.
+For the LPFA, we are primarily using PAL to determine how long we can run power tools for trail maintenance and our smaller scale forest projects.
+Many of the PAL definitions don’t directly apply to what we might be doing and there is certainly some gray area when defining our activities within the PAL structure.
+If PAL is ever unclear, either contact the LPFA Executive Director or the Forest Service staff directly in charge of your project and when in doubt, always err on the side of caution and go with the stricter PAL definition.

 Steps to Determine PAL:

-1. Estimated PAL California – start by clicking this link.
+- Actual and Predicted PAL for the LPNF – start by clicking this link.
 This page is a summary of PAL levels at commonly visited sites across the Los Padres.
 It shows current PAL levels, as well as predictions for the following day.

-2. Click here for a PDF showing the list of PAL definitions.
-Locate the corresponding PAL letter for your work area and follow the defined requirements.
-Please periodically read the entire PDF as there is a lot of valuable safety information included.
+- Click here for a PDF showing the list of PAL definitions – locate the corresponding PAL letter for your work area and follow the defined requirements.

 Additional Information: